genropy/genropy_saved/docs/genro/database/introduction.rst

         * You will use it for all the common tools of your project.

-        For an introduction to the resources, please check the :ref:`genro_resources_index`.
+        For an introduction to the resources, please check the :ref:`genro_resources_index` documentation page.

-        If you want an introduction to the folder used for the public resources, please check the :ref:`genro_public_resources`.

-        If you want an introduction to the folder used for the private resources, please check the :ref:`genro_private_resources`.

 .. _genro_project_basic_structure: